advikasinha/StyleUp-Myntra/README.md

 ### 1. Create Your Own: Where Your Vision Meets AI Artistry

-Harness the power of Neural Style Transfer (NST) to breathe life into your wildest fashion dreams.
+Harness the power of Neural Style Transfer (NST), using the pretrained VGG model and custom loss functions, to breathe life into your wildest fashion dreams.

 **How it works:**
 1. Upload your unique silhouette - the canvas for your creativity